uw-dims/dims-tp/source/testidentification.rst

 General Test Conditions
 ^^^^^^^^^^^^^^^^^^^^^^^

-The following subparagraphs identify and describe the planned groups of tests.
+The following subparagraphs identify and describe the planned collections of FQT tests.
 Test personnel should have access to the Firefox web browser, VPN access, a properly configured DIMS shell environment for testing.

-Web Application Functional Tests
-""""""""""""""""""""""""""""""""
+.. _dwauserinterface:

+User Interface Tests
+""""""""""""""""""""

 The purpose of this test group is to validate the Client User Interface and ensure end-to-end Web Application functions meet requirements.